𝐐𝐮𝐫𝐚𝐧 𝟗:𝟓 – 𝐒𝐰𝐨𝐫𝐝 𝐕𝐞𝐫𝐬𝐞

 Since no other scripture claims to contain ‘complete guidance’ for mankind, it is no surprise to see they do not address complex socio-political issues of war and peace.
 Before giving the permission to capture, wait in ambush or slay the unbelievers, the Qur’ān made it clear to comply with peace treaty with those who are willing to uphold it (previous verse).

-It must be remembered that initiative for all peace treaty was made from the Muslim side, as war was not seen as an objective of Islam.
-It must also be remembered that in the pre-Islamic era and during the development of Islamic era, annulment of peace treaty between two hostile tribes was nothing but declaration of open war.
+It must be remembered that the initiative for all peace treaties was made from the Muslim side, as war was not seen as an objective of Islam.
+It must also be remembered that in the pre-Islamic era and during the development of the Islamic era, the annulment of a peace treaty between two hostile tribes was nothing but a declaration of open war.

 The Muslims were therefore, specifically instructed to fight against those tribes that annulled peace treaty.
 In this regard, specific notation of 2:190-193 may be made that say: and fight in the way of Allāh against those who fight with you and do not transgress.
 Thus, war is permissible only in self-defense, and not as an act of active aggression.
 While in a war Islam permits everything necessary and advisable in warfare, yet it prohibits undue aggression in war (2:190, 193; 8:39,61-62).

 The malicious critics of Islam often quote the second half of the verse to imply that non-Muslims were converted into Islam with great degree of coercion.
 This message must be reviewed in conjunction with several other fundamental ordinances of the Qur’ān that say: there is no compulsion in religion, the Right Path has indeed been made distinct from the wrong (2:256; also see 6:105; 10:99; 18:29; 27:92; 42:15; 73:19; 76:29).